rli684/SE3313-project/README.md

 - **Set Up Max Lobby Size:** As a room owner, you can set up the maximum number of users allowed in the room (lobby size).
 This helps in managing the conversation flow and ensuring a better chat experience.

 - **Make Rooms Private:** If you want to restrict access to your room, you can make it private.
-Only users with the invitation or the room password can join.
+Only users with the room password can join.

 - **Customize Username/Server:** You have the option to customize your username and server preferences according to your liking.
 This adds a personal touch to your chat experience and helps in identifying users and servers easily.